 On November 12, 2015, Governor Hickenlooper issued Executive Order D 2015-015, sometimes referred to as the “Zero Tolerance” executive order.
 This executive order directed Colorado state agencies to address threats to public safety posed by marijuana contaminated by pesticides.

-The executive order calls out a few important points:
+The executive ordercalls out a few important points:

 • The Environmental Protection Agency (“EPA”) regulates pesticides in the United States;